Print as pdf if you want a pdf! If you want a nicer printout, click off the browser's automatically added header and footer.

 4.1.
 Knowledge and understanding

-• have knowledge of how different types of computer science and mathematical techniques (for example, learning systems, simulation, and optimization) can be used in the context of Decision Support Systems.
+• Have knowledge of how different types of computer science and mathematical techniques (e.g., learning systems, simulation, and optimization) can be used within decision support systems.

 4.2.
 Competence and skills

-• practically design and implement various types of Decision Support Systems.
+• Be able to design and implement different types of decision support systems.

 5. Learning activities